 Import your Ethereum keypair.
 The balance should immediately be visible.

 Withdrawing ROSE from a ParaTime

 You can withdraw your ROSE from the ParaTime back to your Oasis wallet by first selecting your ParaTime account in the Account Management screen.
 Next, switch to ParaTimes tab and click on the "To Consensus" button near the ParaTime entry.
 Fill in the "Amount" and your bech32-encoded Oasis wallet address and confirm the withdrawal.
 In a few moments you will have your ROSE accessible on the consensus layer.

-for example to claim their ParaTime execution rewards.
-Oasis Wallet Browser
+claim their ParaTime execution rewards.
+Oasis Wallet Browser Extension does not

 Verifying ParaTime deposits and withdrawals

 To verify and validate your transactions (deposits, withdrawals) on ParaTime

 you can use the official Oasis Scan block